Identifying Network Hubs with the Partial Correlation Graphical LASSO: Real data analysis and simulations

-Figure \ref{Fig:YYY} illustrates that according to the PCGLASSO model, the gene CCT8 is directly connected to three hubs: genes numbered 74, 75, and 120 (GI\_10645198-S, GI\_10800141-S, and GI\_10835229-S), as well as to gene 8 (GI\_10047123-S), which itself has a correlation exceeding 0.977 with hub 86 (GI\_10834979-S).
-This suggests that the identified hubs are the only direct predictors of CCT8 in the PCGLASSO model.
-In contrast, the GLASSO model connects CCT8 to 18 genes, but includes only one of the PCGLASSO-identified hubs-gene 74 (GI\_10645198-S).
+Other genes connected to CCT8 by the PCGLASSO model are marked in blue and include two additional hubs, corresponding to genes 74 and 119, as well as gene 8, which itself is highly correlated (with correlation exceeding 0.977) with hub 86.
+This suggests that the hubs identified by PCGLASSO constitute the primary direct predictors of CCT8.

+In contrast, the GLASSO model connects CCT8 to 13 additional genes (marked in yellow), resulting in a network that is considerably denser and less structured than that obtained with PCGLASSO.

-Based on the shapes of the likelihood functions in Figure \ref{Fig:XXX}, along with our theoretical results demonstrating GLASSO’s inability to identify hub structures, we believe that the model selected by PCGLASSO offers a more accurate representation of the dependencies between genes than the model produced by GLASSO.
+Based on the shapes of the likelihood functions shown in Figure \ref{Fig:XXX}, together with our theoretical results demonstrating the superiority of PCGLASSO in accurately identifying hub structures, we believe that the model selected by PCGLASSO provides a more faithful representation of the dependencies between genes than the models obtained using the other methods.